PedroZappa/42_minitalk/README.md

 ### `Unicode` Character Encoding

-> [!Note]
->
-> On **Unicode**
->
-> Is a type of character encoding, like other encodings it functions as a **lookup table for characters**.
+`Unicode` a type of character encoding, like other encodings it functions as a **lookup table for characters**.

->
-> The most important difference between `Unicode` and `ASCII` is that `Unicode` allows character encodings to be up to 32-bits wide, allowing for over 4 billion unique values, way too much space than we'll ever need to include every character set in existence.
+The most important difference between `Unicode` and `ASCII` is that `Unicode` allows character encodings to be up to 32-bits wide, allowing for over 4 billion unique values, way too much space than we'll ever need to include every character set in existence.

->
-> `Unicode` takes a smart approach when it comes to character encoding.
+`Unicode` takes a smart approach when it comes to character encoding.
 If a character can be represented by just 1 byte that's all the space that will be used.
 This memory efficient technique is known as **variable length encoding**.
-> * For example a common character like a `C` takes 8 bits in memory, while special, rarer characters like `💩` need up to 32 bytes to be stored in memory.
+* For example a common character like a `C` takes 8 bits in memory, while special, rarer characters like `💩` need up to 32 bytes to be stored in memory.
-> * This means a document like the present post takes about four times less space when encoded in UTF-8 than it would if encoded in UTF-32, making the page take less space in memory and load substantially faster.
+* This means a document like the present post takes about four times less space when encoded in UTF-8 than it would if encoded in UTF-32, making the page take less space in memory and load substantially faster.

->
-> `Unicode` characters can be referenced by their **code point**.
+`Unicode` characters can be referenced by their **code point**.

->
-> * A code point is the (irreducible) **atomic unit of information**.
+* A code point is the (irreducible) **atomic unit of information**.
-> * Text is a sequence of **code points**.
+* Text is a sequence of **code points**.
-> * Each code point is a number which is given meaning by the Unicode standard.
+* Each code point is a number which is given meaning by the Unicode standard.
-> * The current `Unicode` standard defines 1,114,112 code points,
+* The current `Unicode` standard defines 1,114,112 code points,
-> * These **code points** are further divided into **17 planes or groundings**.
+* These **code points** are further divided into **17 planes or groundings**.
-> * Each **plane** is identified by a number from 0 to 16.
+* Each **plane** is identified by a number from 0 to 16.
-> * The number of **code points** in each plane is 65,536 ($2^16$).
+* The number of **code points** in each plane is 65,536 ($2^16$).

->
-> To access a given code point we use the following syntax:
+To access a given code point we use the following syntax:

->
-> * `U+(hexadecimal representation of a code point)`
+* `U+(hexadecimal representation of a code point)`

->
-> Hexadecimal values are used to represent the code points because they make it easier to reference large values.
+Hexadecimal values are used to represent the code points because they make it easier to reference large values.

->
-> Character: 💩
+Character: 💩
-> Code point: U+1F4A9
+Code point: U+1F4A9
-> Binary representation: 0001 1111 0100 1010 1001
+Binary representation: 0001 1111 0100 1010 1001

->
-> Some characters can be expressed as a combination of multiple code points.
+Some characters can be expressed as a combination of multiple code points.

 </div>
 ___
 ## License